 2.A.49 The Chloride Carrier/Channel (ClC) Family

-The ClC family is a large family consisting of hundreds of sequenced proteins derived from Gram-negative and Gram-positive bacteria, archaea, and all kinds of eukaryotes.
+The ClC family is a large family consisting of thousands of sequenced proteins derived from Gram-negative and Gram-positive bacteria, archaea, and all kinds of eukaryotes.
 These proteins are essentially ubiquitous, although they are not encoded within the genomes of several prokaryotes with small genomes.
-Sequenced proteins vary in size from 395 amino acyl residues (M. jannaschii) to 988 residues (man).
+Sequenced proteins vary in size from 395 amino acyl residues (M. jannaschii) to 988 residues (humans).
 Many organisms contain multiple ClC family paralogues.
 For example, E. coli and Synechocystis both have two paralogues; mammals have nine paralogues, and C. elegans has at least five.
 Of the nine known members in mammals, mutations in three of the corresponding genes cause human diseases (Matulef and Maduke, 2007).
 MstE (1.A.26.1.2), CLC (2.A.49.6.1) and HlyC/CorC (HCC; 9.A.40.1.2) may all share a hydrophilic domain, and not all members of 9.A.40 have a transmembrane region.
 ClC family members may be able to transport a variety of anions inclluding nitrate (Kumar et al. 2022).

 The ClC transport protein family consists of H+-gated Cl- channels, H+/Cl- antiporters and H+/NO3- antiporters.
 The pore is obstructed at its external opening by a glutamate side-chain which acts as a gate for Cl- passage in channels and as the H+ binding site for H+ exchange.
 The activity of ClC-2, a genuine Cl- channel, has a biphasic response to extracellular pH with activation by moderate acidification followed by abrupt channel closure at pH values lower than 7.
 A sensor couples extracellular acidification to closure of the channel, an extracellularly-facing histidine (His5320 at the N-terminus of transmembrane helix Q (Niemeyer et al. 2009).
 Neutralization leads to channel closure in a cooperative manner.
 Acidification-dependent activation of ClC-2 is voltage-dependent and probably mediated by protonation of pore gate glutamate 207.
 Intracellular Cl- acts as a voltage-independent modulator, regulating the pKa of the protonatable residue.
 Voltage dependence of ClC-2 occurs by hyperpolarization-dependent penetration of protons from the extracellular side to neutralize the glutamate gate deep within the channel, allowing Cl- efflux.
 This is reminiscent of a partial exchanger cycle, suggesting that the ClC-2 channel evolved from its transporter counterparts (Niemeyer et al. 2009).